chrisbrainerd/50-states-project/README.md

 sls deploy
 ```

+If you wish to take down your URL, run `sls remove`

 ## Data

 Data points (places of interest) exist in `server/places.json` as a geojson feature collection.
 The backend writes to this file and serves it out based on the response handed to it from the frontend.